Sid Perou: Early life

-Perou was born as Sidney Allen Bruce Perou in April 1937 to his father, Sid, and his mother, Harriet (who went by "Kit").
+Perou was born as Sidney Allen Bruce Perou in April 1937 to father Sid and mother Harriet (who went by the name of "Kit").

-He was a serviceman in the Royal Air Force.
+Sid was a serviceman in the Royal Air Force.

 Career

-In the mid 1960s, Perou worked as a sound recorder at Ealing Studios when it was owned by the BBC.
+In the mid 1960s Perou worked for the BBC as a sound recordist, based at Ealing Studios.

-Because of his recreational caving experience, he was assigned to work on the documentary Sunday at Sunset Pot in 1967.
+In 1967, because of his recreational caving experience, he was assigned to work on the documentary Sunday at Sunset Pot.

-The documentary detailed the attempted rescue of caver Eric Luckhurst from Sunset Hole.
+This documentary detailed the attempted rescue of caver Eric Luckhurst from Sunset Hole.

-Perou was initially assigned to work on the documentary as an assistant sound recorder.

-However, due to the physical and technical limitations of the initial camera operator and Perou's cave experience, he was asked to take over filming operations.
+Perou was initially working on the documentary as sound recordist.
+However, due to the original cameraman being unfamiliar with working in the cave environment, Perou was asked to take over on camera.

-This was Perou's first experience filming underground.
+This was his first experience filming underground.

 After Sunday at Sunset Pot, he left his job at the BBC to move to Yorkshire, as he had decided that he wanted to be a filmmaker.

 In Yorkshire, his first commission was for The World About Us to film The Lost River of Gaping Gill in 1970.

-As a cinematographer and director, Perou was involved in the creation of over a dozen cave documentaries, and over 50 films in total.
+As a cinematographer and director, Perou was involved in the creation of over a dozen caving documentaries, and over 50 films in total.

-He was considered especially talented at lighting the caves so that it appeared as though the only sources of illumination were the cavers' headlamps.
+He was considered especially talented at lighting caves so that it appeared as though the only sources of illumination were the cavers' headlamps.

+Later life

-In 2010, Perou retired from filmmaking and emigrated from the United Kingdom.
+In 2010 Perou retired from filmmaking and emigrated from the United Kingdom to Thailand.

+Perou died on 14 July 2024, in Chiang Mai, Thailand.